Policies & Procedures

 This Policy states that principles followed when making decision about students.
 It is based on an acknowledgement that parents and carers are the first and most important educators of their children.

-Suspension Transfer and Exclusion Procedure EXTERNAL
+Suspension Transfer and Exclusion Procedure

 CSPD is committed to developing an educational and organisational culture based on mutual trust and respect that assists people to recognise and develop their personal capabilities.